kirokuan/Siamese-Cbow-py3/README.md

 marked for semantic similarity.
 The corpus can be downloaded from <http://www.cis.upenn.edu/~ccb/ppdb/>.

-To run Siamese CBOW on the XL version of the corpus, run this command:
+To run Siamese CBOW on the XL version of the corpus, first construct a vocabulary file (see below 'Preprocessing PPDB data'), and then run this command:

     $ THEANO_FLAGS=floatX=float32 python siamese-cbow.py -v -share_weights \
       -vocab /path/to/ppdbVocabFile.txt -epochs 5 -neg 2 -embedding_size 100 \